TSB computer fiasco enters second week

 Customers have expressed their fury, with some looking to switch to a different bank despite attempts by TSB to keep them with promises of higher interest rates on its current account.

-The bank's chief executive, Paul Pester, is coming under considerable pressure to explain how the system has failed.
+- The computer system in branches had widespread problems.
+By Friday, 32% had some issues, and 7% were not working at all

-He wrote to Nicky Morgan, who chairs the influential Commons' Treasury Committee, on Friday to update MPs on the situation.
+- Some 402 customers wrongly saw potentially confidential data, and 700 customers were declined when trying to use an ATM overseas

-Mr Pester has promised that no customers will be left out of pocket as a result of the saga.
+He has promised that no customers will be left out of pocket as a result of the saga.